elephantscale/es-training-new/search-common/slides/InvertedIndex.md

  * Positional index size 35–50% of volume of original text

-     - Caveat: all of this holds for “English-like” languages
+     - Caveat: all of this holds for "English-like" languages

 Notes: